-- (iv) The bank shall reject the account opening process if it observes any prompting at the customer end. - (v) The bank shall factor in the fact that the V-CIP customer is an existing or new customer, or if the case relates to one rejected earlier or if the name appears in some negative list, at an appropriate stage of workflow. - (vi) The authorised official of the bank performing the V-CIP shall record audio and video as well as capture a photograph of the customer present for identification and obtain the identification information using any one of the following: - (a) OTP based Aadhaar e-KYC authentication. - (b) Offline Verification of Aadhaar for identification. - (c) KYC records downloaded from CKYCR, in accordance with paragraph 65, using the KYC identifier provided by the customer. - (d) Equivalent e-document of Officially Valid Documents (OVDs) including documents issued through DigiLocker. - (vii) The bank shall ensure to redact or blackout the Aadhaar number in terms of paragraph 23. - (viii) In case of offline verification of Aadhaar using XML file or Aadhaar Secure QR Code, the bank shall ensure that the XML file or QR code generation date is not older than three working days from the date of carrying out V-CIP. - (ix) Further, in line with the prescribed period of three working days for usage of Aadhaar XML file / Aadhaar QR code, the bank shall ensure that it undertakes video process of the V-CIP within three working days of downloading / obtaining the identification information through CKYCR / Aadhaar authentication / equivalent e-document, if in the rare cases, the entire process cannot be completed at one go or seamlessly.
+- (b) Offline Verification of Aadhaar for identification. - (c) KYC records downloaded from CKYCR, in accordance with paragraph 64, using the KYC identifier provided by the customer. - (d) Equivalent e-document of Officially Valid Documents (OVDs) including documents issued through DigiLocker.

+(vii) The bank shall ensure to redact or blackout the Aadhaar number in terms of paragraph 22.

+(viii) In case of offline verification of Aadhaar using XML file or Aadhaar Secure QR Code, the bank shall ensure that the XML file or QR code generation date is not older than three working days from the date of carrying out V-CIP.

+(ix) Further, in line with the prescribed period of three working days for usage of Aadhaar XML file / Aadhaar QR code, the bank shall ensure that it undertakes video process of the V-CIP within three working days of downloading / obtaining the identification information through CKYCR / Aadhaar authentication / equivalent e-document, if in the rare cases, the entire process cannot be completed at one go or seamlessly.
 However, the bank shall ensure that no incremental risk is added due to this.

-- (x) If the address of the customer is different from that indicated in the OVD, the bank shall capture suitable records of the current address, as per the existing requirement.
-The bank shall ensure that it also confirms the economic and financial profile / information submitted by the customer from the customer undertaking the V-CIP in a suitable manner. - (xi) The bank shall capture a clear image of PAN card displayed by the customer during the process, except in cases where e-PAN is provided by the customer.
-The bank shall verify the PAN details from the database of the issuing authority ,including through DigiLocker. - (xii) The use of printed copy of equivalent e-document, including an e-PAN is not valid for the V-CIP. - (xiii) The authorised official of the bank shall ensure that photograph of the customer in the Aadhaar / OVD and PAN / e-PAN matches with the customer undertaking the V-CIP and the identification details in Aadhaar / OVD and PAN / e-PAN shall match with the details provided by the customer. - (xiv) The bank shall permit assisted V-CIP when it takes help of Business Correspondents (BCs) to facilitate the process only at the customer end.
+(x) If the address of the customer is different from that indicated in the OVD, the bank shall capture suitable records of the current address, as per the existing requirement.
+The bank shall ensure that it also confirms the economic and financial profile / information submitted by the customer from the customer undertaking the V-CIP in a suitable manner.

+(xi) The bank shall capture a clear image of PAN card displayed by the customer during the process, except in cases where e-PAN is provided by the customer.
+The bank shall verify the PAN details from the database of the issuing authority, including through Digi Locker.

+(xii) The use of printed copy of equivalent e-document, including an e-PAN is not valid for the V-CIP.

+(xiii) The authorised official of the bank shall ensure that photograph of the customer in the Aadhaar / OVD and PAN / e-PAN matches with the customer undertaking the V-CIP and the identification details in Aadhaar / OVD and PAN / e-PAN shall match with the details provided by the customer.

+- (xiv) The bank shall permit assisted V-CIP when it takes help of Business Correspondents (BCs) to facilitate the process only at the customer end.
 The bank shall maintain the details of the BC assisting the customer, where it utilises the services of BCs.
-The bank shall have the ultimate responsibility for customer due diligence. - (xv) The bank shall make all accounts opened through V-CIP operational only after subjecting them to concurrent audit to ensure the integrity of process and its acceptability of its outcome. - (xvi) The bank shall appropriately comply with all matters not specified under the paragraph but required under other statutes such as the Information Technology (IT) Act. - (3) V-CIP Records and Data Management - (i) The bank shall store the entire data and recordings of V-CIP in a system / systems located in India.
+The bank shall have the ultimate responsibility for customer due diligence. - (xv) The bank shall make all accounts opened through V-CIP operational only after subjecting them to concurrent audit to ensure the integrity of process and its acceptability of its outcome. - (xvi) The bank shall appropriately comply with all matters not specified under the paragraph but required under other statutes such as the Information Technology (IT) Act.

+(3) V-CIP Records and Data Management

+- (i) The bank shall store the entire data and recordings of V-CIP in a system / systems located in India.
 The bank shall ensure that the video recording is stored in a safe and secure manner and bears the date and time stamp that affords easy historical data search.
-The extant instructions on record management, as stipulated in this direction, shall also apply to V-CIP.
+The extant instructions on record management, as stipulated in this direction, shall also apply to V-CIP. - (ii) The bank shall preserve the activity log along with the credentials of the official performing the V-CIP.